 For nearly every activity, the Patagonia Baggies are all-stars of comfort.
 They fit well, they are light yet substantial to the touch, they have a mesh lining that allows you to go without underwear, and they have two extra-deep pockets for storing the basics, plus a back pocket with snap-closure for securing items.

-For piece of clothing that does double duty as a bathing suit, board-short, climbing piece, hiking shorts, and lounge shorts, they are outstanding.
+For a piece of clothing that does quintuple duty as a bathing suit, board short, climbing short, hiking short, and lounge short, they are outstanding.

 Durability – 4.5 Stars